bdlm/errors/README.md

 )
 ```

 Go errors is inspired by [`pkg/errors`](https://github.com/pkg/errors) and uses a similar API but adds support for error codes.
-Error codes are always optional.
+The default error code `0` is ignored.

 ## Error stacks